did you ask the students?

 to address the capacity need, we developed a three-part learning series titled “engaging youth voice.” our objectives were to:

-- describe the benefits of and plan for providing youth voice opportunities
+• describe the benefits of and plan for providing youth voice opportunities

-- investigate strategies for offering meaningful opportunities for student participation and decision-making within the school system
+• investigate strategies for offering meaningful opportunities for student participation and decision-making within the school system

-- respond to the research and evaluate our thinking about the importance and effectiveness of implementing youth voice
+• respond to the research and evaluate our thinking about the importance and effectiveness of implementing youth voice

-as a part of this training, participants were introduced the youth voice continuum. developed by region 17 comprehensive center with input from opi, the youth voice continuum is a research-based tool that helps adults assess how deeply they implement youth voice in their current practice and strategize how to increase youth voice to facilitate shared decision-making. the continuum expands on the ladder of participation model3 by focusing on the power dynamic between adults and youth.
+as a part of this training, participants were introduced to the youth voice continuum. developed by region 17 comprehensive center with input from opi, the youth voice continuum is a research-based tool that helps adults assess how deeply they implement youth voice in their current practice and strategize how to increase youth voice to facilitate shared decision-making. the continuum expands on the ladder of participation model3 by focusing on the power dynamic between adults and youth.

 download the youth voice continuum